 - Even worse performing in wet conditions

-- Require specific riding position
+- Requires specific (uncomfortable) riding position

 - No added weight or maintenance